-Every year Zoos Victoria gives out a number of conservation grants.
+Every year Zoos Victoria gives out a number of Conservation Grants.
 From small Alligator Lizards in Guatemala to Snow Leopards in Nepal and Pakistan, our grants have helped both people and threatened wildlife since 2013.
 Due to the impacts of the Coronavirus (COVID-19), we will not be awarding grants for 2022/23.

-Grants awarded by Zoos Victoria in 2018 are supporting five important projects.
+Grants awarded by Zoos Victoria in 2019-20 have supported five important projects.

 The Blue-throated Macaw (BTM) is the world’s most endangered species of macaw, with the wild population comprising just 200 birds in three populations in Bolivia.
 It was decimated by illegal collection and habitat loss in the 1990s and early 2000s.
 The village of Loreto is located in heart of the BTM’s range and in early 2017 Loreto, the World Parrot Trust and the Trust’s local partner, and local government designated almost 570,000ha as the Gran Mojos Protected Area (GMPA).
 This is managed by local stakeholders and protects 35% of the BTM’s wild population and 50% of known nests.
 A conservation centre built near the entrance to the GMPA has generated strong local interest and engaged the local community in monitoring and protecting the Macaw.
 Ecotourism based on the Macaw is starting, benefiting the local community and further strengthening local support for the Macaw.
 A ZV grant will strengthen protection in the GMPA and the successes at that site will be replicated in the Pampas del Yacuma Municipal Protected Area, a newly-established reserve to the north of Gran Mojos.

 Colombia: expanding protected areas for Cotton-top Tamarins